 Do you like geometric lines?
 Got you covered, girl.
 Follow the geometric patterns on this set or mix them up a bit, as you please.

 Marble nails are outstanding.
-However, I’m not quite sure how they create that ‘marble’ effect; you can ask your nail tech to copy this design for you.
+However, I’m not quite sure how they create that black and white marble nail effect; you can ask your nail tech to copy this design for you.

 Classic french tips for your short, adorable nails.
 You can add a touch of gems, crystals, or glitters to add life.
 Check out the image, for instance.